University of Toronto Mississauga: Athletics

-The Recreation Athletic and Wellness Centre (RAWC), attached to the Davis Building, is the home of campus athletics.
+The Recreation, Athletics and Wellness Centre (RAWC), attached to the Davis Building, is the home of campus athletics.
 It hosts the Campus Rec Intramural Program and supplies sports equipment for drop-ins with a student card or membership.
 These sports include basketball, soccer, volleyball, table tennis, and racquet sports.
-In addition to these sports, the Centre offers organized classes in dance, martial arts, yoga, and swimming.
+In addition to these sports, the centre offers organized classes in dance, martial arts, yoga, and swimming.
 The facility has two gymnasiums, one North American-sized squash court, two international-sized squash courts, one pool with a whirlpool on deck, and a fitness and training centre, among other studios and multipurpose rooms.
 The RAWC hosts frequent drop-ins for students to play sports casually.

+Intramural and recreational sports

-The University of Toronto runs an annual Tri-Campus intramural league where UTM competes against teams from the other two campuses, St. George (divided into Red and Blue teams) and Scarborough.
-Teams include men's ice hockey, men's outdoor soccer, men's indoor soccer, women's basketball, women's indoor soccer, and women's volleyball.
+The University of Toronto Tri-Campus League is an intramural sports tournament where the university's three campuses compete in various sports.
+The Mississauga campus is represented by the UTM Eagles, and participate in ice hockey, basketball, indoor and outdoor soccer, volleyball, and ultimate frisbee.

+In addition to Tri-Campus sports, the campus is affiliated with the Canadian Collegiate Athletic Association through the Ontario Colleges Athletic Association (OCAA).
+The Eagles participate in Ontario Collegiate Recreation (OCR), an extramural sporting program hosted by the OCAA.

-Varsity Sports
+Varsity sports

-University of Toronto students from all three campuses, including UTM, can participate in varsity sports through the Varsity Blues, which are based at the St. George campus.
+University of Toronto students from all three campuses, including Mississauga, can participate in varsity sports through the Toronto Varsity Blues, which are based on the St. George campus.
+The Varsity Blues compete in the Ontario University Athletics (OUA) division of U Sports.

+The UTM Eagles formerly had an intercollegiate sports program and competed in the Ontario Colleges Athletic Association (OCAA) from 2014–2021.
+The program offered students on the Mississauga campus the option to play at the college level as opposed to U Sports, however it was suspended during the COVID-19 pandemic citing low participation.